Wild weather causing havoc in Christchurch, heavy rain heading for Wellington tonight

 Heavy rain caused surface flooding on more than a dozen roads - including Papanui, Lincoln, Riccarton and Blenheim roads.

-The fire service has received 30 calls since 4pm.
+The fire service had received 30 calls between 4pm and about 6.30pm.

 MetService meteorologist Andrew James said the bad weather hitting Christchurch at the moment will ease within the next hour.